-You can charge your electric or plug in hybrid car at home using a home charging point, or you can use one of nearly 100,000 public chargers in over 30,000 locations.
+You can charge your electric or plug in hybrid car at home using a home charging point, or you can use one of our ultra-rapid EV chargers via Arnold Clark Charge when charging on the go.

 The cost will depend on what the 'pence per kWh' rate is on your home electricity tariff or the Arnold Clark Charge tariff, You can work out the cost to charge your EV to full by using a simple equation: